wp-plugins/library-instruction-recorder/README.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Fixes a few bugs including a timezone related bug.

 = 1.0.0 =
 Initial release so why not install?

 == Changelog ==

+= 1.0.1 =
+* Moved version checking to admin_init hook.
+* Fixed a bug where saving the settings would remove the version number from the options table.
+* The WordPress timezone setting is now used when using PHP date (potential issue with DST when using UTC offsets).

 = 1.0.0 =
 * Initial release!